Influence flower visualises citation influences among academic entities, including papers, authors, institutions, and research topics.

-- Blue archs denote incoming influence, and is proportional to the number of references made.
+- Blue arcs denote incoming influence, with their thickness proportional to the number of references made.

-- Red archs denote outgoing influence, and is proportional to the number of citations recieved.
+- Red arcs denote outgoing influence, with their thickness proportional to the number of citations received.

 Influence statistics are computed from Microsoft Academic Graph (MAG) dataset.
 MAG is the data source behind Microsoft Academic Search, indexing data about scientific publication records, citation relationships, as well as authors, institutions, journals, conferences, and fields of study.
 The current influencemap is based on a MAG graph snapshot from 2021-02-15, which will be regularly updated.